khanhdk0000/khanhdk0000/README.md

 ### Hello there, I am Tran Khanh 👋

 - 🔭 I am a computer science student at Bach Khoa University (Viet Nam)
-- 🌱 I’m currently learning to become a developer
 - 👯 I’m looking to collaborate in many projects
-- 🥅 2021 Goals: Land a great internship
+- 🥅 2023 Goals: Be a better engineer

 ### Connect with me: